samiabat/ESPnet-text-2-byte-audio-buffer/README.md

 ## Additional Notes
 - The `ESPnetTextToByte` class in `ESPnetT2S.py` handles the text-to-speech conversion and byte array creation.
 - The `get_byte_data` method in the class writes the byte data to a file named 'audio_byte_file.raw'.
-- ⚠️ The byte data is in `float32` format so when load the offer it should be in `float32`.
+- ⚠️ The byte data is in `float32` format so when load the buffur file it should be in `float32`.
 - Adjust the file paths as needed, and feel free to customize the code to suit your requirements.